manjunathc/udacity-driveless-car-program/p12-CarND-Semantic-Segmentation/README.md

 * Each pixel is labeled either as Road or non-roads.
 The same classification can be applied to other object such as other cars, bicycle etc.
 * However, as per current project requirements, I have used to classify only Raod and Non-roads.
 * Project Uses "Fully convolutional network (FCN)" developed at [Berkeley] https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf.
+* FCN uses convutional layers uses VGG net with Downsampling and Upsampling inside the network
+* Each layer in the covnet is a three-dimensional array of size h x w x d where h and w are spatial dimensions and d is the feature or channel dimension.
+* VGG Net has

 ### Setup